hosuzuki/log/daily/1_jan.md

 - work on printf project for 1 hours

 1/5<br>
+Plan
 - work on printf project for 5 hours
 - feedback on last week
 - open an accout of a crypto bank

+Actual
+- work on printf project for 1 hours
+- opened an accout of a crypto bank

+1/6<br>
+Plan
+- work on printf project for 5 hours
+- feedback on last week

+Actual
+- work on printf project for 0 hours

+1/7<br>
+Plan
+- work on printf project for 2 hours
+- Submit gnl project

+Actual
+-